D3tox1/LibraryChecker/README.md

 # LibraryChecker
-Search **WERD** in any search engine, add the URL to this list, and check everything at once!
+Search "**WERD**" in any search engine, add the URL to this list, and check everything at once!